Dave Aranda returns for his third season as Wisconsin's defensive coordinator and inside linebackers coach in 2015.

 The Badgers were especially stifling against opponents' rushing attacks, with UW holding each of its 13 opponents below their rushing average for the season.
 Individually, Wisconsin allowed just one 100-yard rushing performance by an opposing player in 2013.

-Aranda spent the 2012 season with UW head coach Gary Andersen at Utah State.
+Aranda spent the 2012 season at Utah State.
 As the defensive coordinator at USU, he oversaw an Aggies defense that ranked eighth in the country in scoring defense, allowing just 15.4 points per game.

 In addition to scoring defense, Utah State also ranked among the top 15 nationally in sacks (eighth), pass efficiency defense (10th), rush defense (12th) and total defense (15th).
 In the red zone, the Aggies were particularly effective, allowing opponents to score on just 63.6 percent of their trips inside the 20-yard line, a mark that tied them for third in the country in red zone defense.
 USU opponents scored just 13 TDs in 44 red zone opportunities (29.5 percent).